 The best advice I can give is when in Rome, do as the Romans do.
 If you mimic what other Taiwanese people do, you might find that they do things better than your home country, and you will discover new things about the human experience.

-If you are a foreigner in Taiwan claiming that Taiwan is part pf the PRC or Mainland China, you are going to offend a lot of people here.
+If you are a foreigner in Taiwan claiming that Taiwan is part of the People's Republic of China, you are going to offend a lot of people here.
 Even if this is a view that you truly believe because Taiwan is not in the U.N. or whatnot, just keep it to yourself.
 Taiwan is an independent Nation for all intents and purposes.
-If you respect democratic freedom, you should also respect Taiwan independence.
+Which leads me to my next point.

-3. Taiwan is Not Taipei! 臺灣不是臺北
+6. Taiwan is Not Taipei! 臺灣不是臺北

 Many Foreigners come to Taiwan only to visit sights around Taipei, and then leave not seeing all that Taiwan has to offer.
 Chinese Taipei is a fake country.
 It is the country of the sky dragon 天龍國, full of many idealistic and westernized Taiwanese that have been abroad and are rich.
-The South and East are the real Taiwan.
+The Middle, South, and East are the real Taiwan.
 Taipei City is only one city in Taiwan and only has less than 12% of its population and .01% of its land area.
-New Taipei, Keelung, and Taipei city only account for 33% of Taiwan's population and 7% of its land area.
+New Taipei, Keelung, and Taipei City only account for 33% of Taiwan's population and 7% of its land area.
 If you have only been to Taipei City and call yourself a Taiwan expat, you are not; you are a sky dragon expat.
 There is much more of Taiwan to be explored.

-4. Taiwan is Safe 臺灣很安全
+7. Taiwan is Safe 臺灣很安全

-5. Taiwan is Cheap 臺灣的東西很便宜
+8. Taiwan is Relatively Cheap 臺灣的東西比較很便宜

-6. Taiwan is Convenient 臺灣很方便
+11. Taiwan is Convenient 臺灣很方便

 Taiwan is one of the most convenient countries in the world.
 There are almost 10,000 convenience stores, putting them in walking distance for most people.
 It is hard to tour Taiwan without seeing a 7-11, Family Mart, OK Mart, or Hi-Life everywhere you go.
 These stores also let people pay their bills with cash, purchase travel tickets, print pictures, ship and receive packages, buy everyday items, and much more.